 “Ronald Reagan got lost somewhere on the Pacific Highway in an answer to a debate question,” the note adds.
 “Gerald Ford ate a tamale without removing the husk.
 And tonight Rick Perry forgot the third agency he wants to eliminate.
 Just goes to show there are too damn many federal agencies.”

 In a 1984 debate against Walter Mondale, then-President Reagan delivered a closing statement that was widely viewed as rambling.
 He began by describing a day he had driven down the California coast.
 Reagan had to be cut off by the moderator.
 Ford, in 1976, was meeting voters in Texas when he bit into a tamale.
 Unaware of how to eat it, he did not first remove the husk.

 The Perry campaign’s note asks supporters to “throw in a $5 contribution for every agency you would like to forget.”

-At the debate, Perry was facing Texas Rep. Ron Paul when he started to answer the question.
+At Wednesday’s debate, Perry was facing Texas Rep. Ron Paul when he started to answer the question.

 “EPA?”
 Mitt Romney offered.